 unfoldingWord® Translation Words

-Version 40
+Version 80

-know, knowledge, unknown, distinguish
+know, knew, knowledge, unknown, distinguish

 Definition:

-The term "know" and "knowledge" means generally to understand something or someone.
-It can also mean to be aware of a fact or to be familiar with a person.
+Used in this sense the term "know" and "knowledge" mean generally to understand something.
+It can also mean to be aware of a fact.
 The expression "to make known" means to tell information. - The term "knowledge" refers to information that people know.
-It can apply to knowing physical concepts or abstract concepts. - To "know about" God means to understand facts about him because of what he has revealed to us. - To "know" God means to have a relationship with him.
-This also applies to knowing people. - To know God's will means to be aware of what he has commanded, or to understand what he wants a person to do. - To "know the Law" means to be aware of what God has commanded or to understand what God has instructed in the laws he gave to Moses. - Sometimes "knowledge" is used as a synonym for "wisdom," which includes living in a way that is pleasing to God. - The "knowledge of God" is sometimes used as a synonym for the "fear of Yahweh." - When used of a man and a woman to "know" is often an euphemism that refers to having sexual intercourse.
-Translation Suggestions - Depending on the context, ways to translate "know" could include "understand" or "be familiar with" or "be aware of" or "be acquainted with" or "be in relationship with." - In the context of understanding the difference between two things, the term is usually translated as "distinguish."
-When used in this way, the term is often followed by the preposition "between." - Some languages have two different words for "know," one for knowing facts and one for knowing a person and having a relationship with him. - The term "make known" could be translated as "cause people to know" or "reveal" or "tell about" or "explain." - To "know about" something could be translated as "be aware of" or "be familiar with." - The expression "know how to" means to understand the process or method of getting something done.
-It could also be translated as "be able to" or "have the skill to." - The term "knowledge" could also be translated as "what is known" or "wisdom" or "understanding," depending on the context.
-(See also: law, reveal, understand, wise) Bible References:
+It can apply to knowing physical concepts or abstract concepts. - To "know about" God means to understand facts about him because of what he has revealed to us. - To "know the Law" means to be aware of what God has commanded or to understand what God has instructed in the laws he gave to Moses. - Sometimes "knowledge" is used as a synonym for "wisdom," which includes living in a way that is pleasing to God. - The "knowledge of God" is sometimes used as a synonym for the "fear of Yahweh."
+Translation Suggestions - Depending on the context, ways to translate "know" could include "understand" or "be familiar with" or "be aware of" or "be acquainted with." - In the context of understanding the difference between two things, the term is usually translated as "distinguish."
+When used in this way, the term is often followed by the preposition "between." - The term "make known" could be translated as "cause people to know" or "reveal" or "tell about" or "explain." - To "know about" something could be translated as "be aware of" or "be familiar with." - The expression "know how to" means to understand the process or method of getting something done.
+It could also be translated as "be able to" or "have the skill to." - The term "knowledge" could also be translated as "what is known" or "wisdom" or "understanding," depending on the context. - Some languages have two different words for "know," one for knowing facts and one for knowing a person and having a relationship with that person.
+The word for knowing facts should be used when translating this sense of the word "know."
+(See also: know-relationship, law, reveal, understand, wise) Bible References: